-Michigan State Network (WLFT) is a student-operated radio service for residence halls.
-WLFT provides international and national, state, local and campus news; live sports broadcasts; music, and programs of particular interest to the hall residents.
-Its main offices and studios are located in 310 Auditorium, 353-4414.
+Michigan State Network (WLFT) is a student-operated radio service for residence halls and the MSU community.
+WLFT provides world and local news; live sports broadcasts; alternative music; and public affairs programming.
+The main office and studios are located in 310 Auditorium, 353-4414.
+WLFT can be received in the residence halls and on Cable FM in East Lansing and Meridian Township.
+(New frequencies are to be assigned for fall 1987.)